nautalist/how-to/docs/README.md

       description: "Generative Design library bundled with lots of other tools built for p5.js"
 ```

-You can see that to create a `MultiList` you just need to include your `SingleList` as part of the `features` and add a dash (`-`) to the `type:"SingleList"` property.
+You can see that in order to create a list of lists you just need to include your single list as part of the `features` and add a dash (`-`) to the `type` property.
 And voila!
 Just like that you've create a list of lists that's beautifully structured and ready to be used easily across the web!

 How this might be rendered could be something like this:

 ![Example multilist rendered](assets/example-multilist.png)

-## Publishing your Lists
+## Why specify `type:list` all the time?
+> To be honest, we could probably leave it out, but I find it to be a handy for a number of reasons.
+1. It is a helpful indicator for a beginning of a list, 2.
+It forces your brain into remembering what the structure of a nautilist list is.

 ## Learning YAML
 > All of this is based on YAML.
 Why YAML?
 Well, it's not perfect, but it is the closest thing to a file format with enough rules to allow you to do structured data things, but readable enough to not melt your brain while quickly making lists.